-If you or someone you know has suffered a slip and fall on ice in Monmouth County call our Monmouth County slip and fall on ice attorneys today.
+If you or someone you know has suffered a slip and fall on ice in Monmouth County, call our Monmouth County slip and fall on ice attorneys today.
 Our lawyers represent individuals who have been injured as a result of Monmouth County slip and fall accidents which occur because of an icy surface.
 We fight for clients’ right to compensation for injuries caused by slips and falls on ice in Eatontown, Freehold, Holmdel, Middletown, Long Branch, Red Bank, Shrewsbury, Ocean Twp, and all communities in Monmouth County, NJ.
 Contact (732) 303-7857 for legal guidance if you were injured on ice and you believe someone else is responsible.

 Duty to Clear Ice in Monmouth County

 In Monmouth county as in the other counties throughout the state of New Jersey, a commercial landowner and or the commercial proprietor of a store or property has a duty to ensure that their premises and adjacent sidewalks are free from any snow and ice.
 If either the commercial landowner or proprietor fail to clear snow or ice in a timely manner and or take the proper steps to ensure that their premises are safe and as a result someone is injured, the commercial landowner or proprietor may be held liable for the individual’s injuries.